joshuadavidthomas/llm-uv-tool/README.md

 llm uninstall llm-openrouter
 ```

-Both llm-uv-tool commands take the same arguments as the built-in LLM commands, which map to pip's `install` and `uninstall` commands
+Both llm-uv-tool commands take the same arguments as the built-in LLM commands, which map to pip's `install` and `uninstall` commands. llm-uv-tool either maps them to the appropriate `uv tool` CLI arguments or provides the same functionality internally.

 ```bash
 llm install --force-reinstall llm-gpt4all llm uninstall -y llm-gpt4all
 ```

-The plugin maintains a list of installed packages in a JSON file located in your LLM config directory (typically `~/.config/io.datasette.llm/uv-tool-packages.json`, though the location may vary depending on your OS).
+The plugin maintains a list of installed packages in a `uv-tool-packages.json` JSON file located in your LLM config directory (typically `~/.config/io.datasette.llm/`, though the location may vary depending on your OS).
 This file contains a simple JSON array with an entry for each installed plugin:

 ```json